 Idealism vs. Realism

-There are varying definitions of “idealism” and “realism.”
+There are various definitions of “idealism” and “realism.”
 The definitions I will be considering are these:

 • Idealism: behavior or thought based on a conception of things as they should be, or as one would wish them to be, with a tendency to be imaginary or visionary.